 One wonders if the same peaks exploited by us to climb were exploited even a hundred years ago by the miners who built and climbed the chimney following the vein of gold ore.

-On the top, in the niche about a couple of meters deep that we had glimpsed from below, there was resting on the ground, this century-old can of Calvi oil.
+On the top, in the niche about a couple of meters deep that we had glimpsed from below, this centuries-old can of Calvi oil, once lost, and now found, rested on the ground.

 The oil that had partly soiled it during use in the mine a hundred years earlier and the area sheltered from the dripping water had made it arrive to us in an excellent state of conservation.